Crude oil prices driving up gas prices at the pump

 “We get that question quite a bit,” he said.
 “The pipeline wasn’t providing any fuel yet anyway, so I don’t know that it’s fair to say that has impacted prices because it just hadn’t produced anything anyway.
 That’s kind of a moot point, at least in the eyes of AAA.”

-U.S. Rep. Adrian Smith told the Star-Herald last week he sees that cancellation as a factor in fuel prices.
+U.S. Rep. Adrian Smith told the Courier last week he sees that cancellation as a factor in fuel prices.

 “That was not a mere nod by President Biden to extremists on the left, it was a bow,” Smith said.
 “Consumers are going to foot the bill.
 We’ve already seen gas prices go up.
 It’s not just because of the pipeline, but the canceling of the pipeline, especially this late in the process has a very chilling impact on investment, our relationship with Canada and ultimately consumers get kicked because of what I consider broken energy policy simply because the president is trying to curry favor with the far left.”